HL7Norway/no-domain/VitalSigns/TestBuild/ValueSet-NoDomainVitalSignsDiastolicEndPointValueSet.md

       ]
     }
   ],
-  "copyright" : "This resource includes content from SNOMED Clinical Terms® (SNOMED CT®) which is copyright of the International Health Terminology Standards Development Organisation (IHTSDO).
-Implementers of these specifications must have the appropriate SNOMED CT Affiliate license - for more information contact http://www.snomed.org/snomed-ct/get-snomed-ct or info@snomed.org", "compose" : {
+  "copyright" : "This value set includes content from SNOMED CT, which is copyright © 2002+ International Health Terminology Standards Development Organisation (IHTSDO), and distributed by agreement between IHTSDO and HL7.
+Implementer use of SNOMED CT is not covered by this agreement", "compose" : {
     "include" : [
       {